tomynguy/discordle/README.md

 # Discordle

-Discordle is a fun and competitive game where users attempt to guess who sent a specific Discord message, chosen at random by a Discord bot.
+Discordle is a fun and competitive game where users attempt to guess who sent a specific Discord message.
 The fast-paced nature of the game makes it a thrilling and engaging experience for all Discord users.

 ## Project Description